 - 1. A work based project that contains real activity done in the role.
 This will be reviewed and scored by the panel members ahead of the interview. - 2.
-A portfolio of recent evidence that demonstrates competence in learning outcomes not covered by the project.
+A portfolio of evidence that demonstrates competence in learning outcomes not covered by the project.
+Evidence can be collated on programme, up to 6 months prior to gateway and in the EPA period if necessary.
 This will be reviewed and scored by the panel members ahead of the interview. - 3.
 A panel interview / Viva that allows the panel members to explore particular areas of the standard that have been highlighted during assessment of the project & portfolio this may be areas of strength, inconsistencies, or where the apprentice does not appear to meet the standard.